 Whether or not you were one of the hundreds of music teachers who reviewed the new National Standards for Music Education over the past two years, you can use the Standards in your classroom.

-The National Coalition for Core Arts Standards released new National Core Music Standards in June.
+The National Coalition for Core Arts Standards released 2014 National Music Standards in June.
 The new standards replace the 1994 Standards and represent a definite shift in the ways that music educators’ approach to improving each student’s musical education experience.

 The new voluntary Music Standards give educators with a framework for delivering the long-established benefits of music education in both new and traditional ways.
 They are by design open to a variety of approaches, in a way that is distinct from the potent mix of Common Core State Standards and standardized testing, which has been widely criticized for narrowing student-learning opportunities.